Keyword Research Strategies For Law Firms (2026 Update)

 2. Location Modifiers

-- City names
+- City and county names

-- Neighborhood names
+- Neighborhood and district names

-3. Long-tail Local Variations
+3. Long-Tail Local Variations

 - “best personal injury lawyer in [city]”